D3F7A5105/D3F7A5105/README.md

 # Hi there!
-:white_check_mark: I'm cybersecurity specialist and beginner devops.
+:white_check_mark: Сybersecurity specialist and beginner devops.

-:white_check_mark: I'm member of the BlueTeam and PurpleTeam.
+:white_check_mark: Member of the BlueTeam and PurpleTeam.

 ## Used laguage